dockito/devbox-packer/README.md

 ## Build

-You will need Packer.io installed and VMWare Fusion.
+You will need Packer.io installed, VMWare Fusion and/or VirtualBox.

 ```bash
 packer build devbox.json